 Throughout this prospectus, all references to "Net Promoter Score" or "NPS" are to a measure of satisfaction widely used in the healthcare industry.
 We calculate NPS based on responses to member surveys, conducted by a third party administrator (either telephonically or online) that selects a random sample of members to participate.
 The surveys ask the consumer to rank, on a scale of one to 10, how likely the member would be to recommend Alignment to a friend or relative.
-We assign the designation of "Promoter" to respondents who provide a score of 9 or 10, the designation of "Neutral" to respondents who provide a score of 7 or 8, and the designation of "Detractor" to respondents who provide a score of 0 to 6.
+We assign the designation of "Promoter" to respondents who provide a score of 9 or 10, the designation of "Neutral" to respondents who provide a score of 0 or 6.
 We then subtract the percentage of Detractors from Promoters to determine our overall Net Promoter Score.
-We believe that this method of calculation aligns with industry standards and that this metric is meaningful for investors because of the correlation between Net Promoter Score and consumer satisfaction.
+We believe that this method of calculation aligns with industry standards and that this metric is meaningful for investors because of the correlation between Net Promoter Score and consumer satisfaction

 Throughout this prospectus, all references to the "Five-Star Rating System" or "Star rating" are to a measure used by the CMS to rate the performance of Medicare Advantage and Part D plans.
 Medicare Advantage Plans are rated on how well they perform in five different categories: (1) staying healthy: screenings, tests, and vaccines, (2) managing chronic (long-term) conditions, (3) plan responsiveness and care, (4) member complaints, problems getting services, and choosing to leave the plan, and (5) health plan customer service.
-Part D plans are rated on how well they perform in four different categories: (1) drug plan customer service, (2) member complaints, problems getting services, and choosing to leave the plan, and (5) health plan customer service.
 Part D plans are rated on how well they perform in four different categories: (1) drug plan customer service, (2) member complaints, problems getting services, and choosing to leave the plan, (3) member experience with the drug plan, and (4) drug pricing and member safety.
 Ratings range from one to five stars, with five being the highest and one being the lowest.
 Plans are rated in each individual category.
 Medicare also assigns Medicare Advantage plans one overall star rating to summarize the plan's performance as a whole.